cemuka/quill/README.md

 This project created to explore unity modding capabilities in mind.
 Idea is providing a scripting api to community to make user interfaces after game released(like wow, don't starve, etc.)

- Quill is just a small wrapper based on pure Text Mesh Pro.
+ Quill is just a small wrapper based on pure UnityUI.
 You can create UI using its c# api, programmatically.

 ```csharp